TP-Link Kasa

 Fan Control (G Circuit) Misconfiguration or Wiring Fault

-Thermostat fan setting does not work as expected (fan won’t turn on in ON mode or runs constantly in AUTO)
+Thermostat fan setting does not work as expected (fan will not turn on in ON mode or runs constantly in AUTO mode)

 Advertisements